iboyko21/react-blog-app/README.md

 # Fullstack Blog Application using MERN Stack

-## This is a fullstack blog application built using the MERN stack, which includes MongoDB, Express.js, React, and Node.js.
+This is a fullstack blog application built using the MERN stack, which includes MongoDB, Express.js, React, and Node.js.
 The main features of this application include user authentication, allowing logged-in users to create and edit their own posts.

 ## Installation
-Clone the repository
+* Clone the repository
-Navigate to the 'api' directory of the project
+* Navigate to the 'api' directory of the project
-Run npm install to install server-side dependencies Navigate to the 'client' directory using cd client
+* Run npm install to install server-side dependencies
+* Navigate to the 'client' directory using cd client
-Run npm install to install client-side dependencies
+* Run npm install to install client-side dependencies

 ## Usage
-User Authentication
 The application includes user authentication using JSON Web Tokens (JWT).
 Users can sign up and log in to the application.
 When a user logs in, a JWT is generated and stored in local storage, which is used to authenticate the user for subsequent requests.

 ## Creating Posts